-Without solar charging and without a dongle, the left half (central half) would last around a month and the right half (peripheral half) would last around 9 months.
-Without solar charging and with a dongle, both halves would act as a "peripheral" half and the battery would last around 9 months.
-Please read about how a dongle improves battery life for a split keyboard.
+Without a dongle, the left half (central) would last around a month and the right half (peripheral) would last around 9 months.
+With a dongle (central), the two peripherals halves would last around 9 months.

 Are there wireless signal issues with the aluminum case (Pro) compared with the layered case (Lite)?

-We haven't seen any significant difference in the signal quality between the aluminum case and the layered case.
+We haven't observed a significant difference in the signal quality between the aluminum case and the layered case.
 In particular, the aluminum case has an acrylic bottom layer to ensure that the signal can propagate.

 From our testing, the number of disconnects due to interference is about the same with the two case options.
-Our logs recorded a few disconnects each week on average.
-These disconnects often don't impact usage as some may happen when the keyboard is not in use; the connection is automatically reestablished anyways.
+Our logs a couple of disconnects each week on average.
+Do note that these disconnects do not necessarily impact usage as they may happen when the keyboard is not in use.
+In the event that interference occurs, the connection is automatically reestablished to minimize interruptions.

 How is the keyboard latency?

-ZMK currently supports Bluetooth connection interval as low as 7.5ms, which means the average Bluetooth latency can be as low as 3.75ms.
+ZMK currently supports Bluetooth connection interval as low as 7.5ms, which gives an average Bluetooth latency of 3.75ms.

 - When using the dongle directly (or connected to the central half via USB C), a millisecond or two should be added to account for USB latency, key press debouncing, and general firmware logic processing.

-- A device connected wireless to the central (whether it be an external dongle or one of the keyboard halves) will experience latency that is approximately twice the connection interval as data has to travel wirelessly twice.
+- A device connected wireless to the central (whether the central is a dongle or one of the keyboard halves) will experience approximately twice the aforementioned latency as data has to travel twice.

-The Nordic microprocessors that we use supports a Bluetooth extension called Low Latency Packet Mode, which allows the connection interval to be as low as 1ms.
+The Nordic microprocessor used by our keyboards include support for a proprietary Bluetooth extension called Low Latency Packet Mode that allows the connection interval to be as low as 1ms.
 Combined with 1ms of USB polling and 1ms of processing time, it's theoretically possible to achieve total latency around 3ms.
-While this is something that can be added via a firmware upgrade, please note that we have no concrete plans of implementing Low Latency Packet Mode at this time.
-This largely is because our users have not had issues with the current connection interval and latency.
+While this is something that can be added via a firmware upgrade, at the moment there is no concrete plans of implementing it as our users haven't found the current level of latency to be problematic.